wp-plugins/worker/readme.txt

 == Description ==

 [ManageWP](https://managewp.com/ "Manage Multiple Blogs") is a revolutionary service that automates the management of multiple WordPress websites.
+ManageWP Worker Plugin allows your site to communicate with the service, and is needed in order to enjoy all these features:

 Main features: